MLS logo

 MLS Spread (Goal Line) Example

-Because scoring is limited in soccer, MLS spreads usually fall between 0.5 and 1.5 goals.
-If LA Galaxy -1.5 is listed against San Jose, LA must win by two goals, while San Jose covers by winning or losing by one.
+If LA Galaxy -1.5 is listed against San Jose, LA must win by at least two goals, while San Jose covers by either winning outright or losing by only one goal.

 Learn how to bet on soccer like a pro — rules, odds, and tips all in one place.